 Walmart is a giant retail force.
-It’s second to Amazon as America’s biggest e-commerce retailer.
-Their online arm, Walmart Marketplace, offers a more diverse range of products than their brick-and-mortar stores.
-As of writing, more than 130 million shoppers flock to the website, which can encourage sellers to give the platform a try.
+It’s only second to Amazon as America’s biggest ecommerce retailer.
+Their online arm, Walmart Marketplace, offers an even more diverse range of products than their brick-and-mortar stores.

 Applying as a Walmart Marketplace seller can be a bit challenging because of the meticulous process.
-However, the payoff is worth the time and effort as you expand your business’ reach to a new audience.
-That said, sellers have rules to follow when selling on the platform.
-Failure to observe Walmart’s Performance and Policy Standards results in consequences, such as suspension.
+Sellers have rules to follow when selling on the platform.
+Failure to observe Walmart’s Performance and Policy Standards could result in consequences, such as a Walmart suspension.

-Suspensions are fairly common in Walmart, but that normalcy doesn’t make it less stressful.
+Walmart seller account suspensions are fairly common, but that normalcy doesn’t make it less stressful.
 Does the platform work together with sellers in resolving issues?
 Yes.
-However, there are instances where they’re left with no choice but to suspend seller accounts when violations and issues persist.
+However, there are instances where they’re left with no choice but to suspend Walmart accounts when violations and issues persist.

-There are four primary grounds for Walmart account suspension.
+There are four primary grounds for Walmart seller account suspensions.
 Let’s tackle each one in depth.

-Sellers are responsible for meeting Walmart’s performance standards.
-So keep an eye on these four metrics:
+Sellers are responsible for meeting Walmart Performance Standards.
+So keep an eye on these four metrics of seller performance.

-A seller’s return rate is the percentage of customer order returns due to seller fault.
-Return causes may include item damage and wrong order.
+A Walmart seller’s return rate is the percentage of customer order returns due to seller fault.
+Return causes may include item damage and sending the wrong order.
 The rate shouldn’t exceed 6% within 90 days.

 Going by its name, the cancellation rate is the percentage of seller-initiated order cancellations after receipt of orders from Walmart.
 Sellers should keep the rate below 2% within 14 days.